 Here are some ways to improve your local SEO:

-- Optimize for voice search.
 Most customers run voice searches to locate local businesses.
-One way to optimize for voice search is by targeting long-tail keywords or specific key phrases that people would speak when doing voice search queries.
+One way to optimise voice search is by targeting long-tail keywords or specific voice search queries.

-- Claim your online profiles.
 List your business on major directory and review platforms like Google My Business, TripAdvisor, Yelp, and more.
-This lets you easily connect with potential customers and signals your location to Google for ranking purposes.
+Easily connect with potential customers and signal your location to Google for improved ranking.

-- Produce location-based content.
-Besides creating content based on local news or events, it is also a good idea to write content optimized for local keywords.
+Besides creating content based on local news or events, write content optimised for local keywords.
 For example, if you run a coffee shop business in Singapore, you can use local phrases like “kopi in Singapore” to target a more local audience.

-- Create a dedicated contact page.
-Make sure your website has a dedicated contact page.
+Ensure your website has a dedicated contact page.
 Include your business name, complete address, email address, and phone number on your contact page.
-Your phone number should be clickable on mobile devices so that users can call you without much friction.
-It also helps to add a map with your location.
+Additionally, set up a Google My Business page.

 3. Content Promotion

-- Social media.
 Share your content on your social media accounts.
-As per the Datareportal January 2023 global overview, there are an estimated 4.76 billion social media users worldwide, so it is an excellent way to spread a word about your brand.
+As per the Datareportal January 2023 global overview, there are an estimated 4.76 billion social media users worldwide, so it is an excellent way to spread the word about your brand.
 There are three things to note when promoting content on social media:

 - Choose the right channel.
-You should know that some content is best shared on Facebook while others are more suited for LinkedIn or Twitter.
+Some content is best shared on Facebook, while others are more suited for LinkedIn or Twitter.

-- Know when to post your content.
-Utilising social media management tools like Hootsuite can help you determine what times of a day your audience is most active.
-Post when they are most likely to read your content.
+- When to post your content.
+Social media management tools like Hootsuite can help you determine when your audience is most active.

 Watch this whiteboard Friday video from MOZ to learn how to drive traffic from Facebook.

-- Guest posting.
 Reach out to bloggers and media for a possible guest post submission to promote your content.
-Get started with guest posting by:
+Get started with the guest posting by:

 - Searching for sites with good Page Authority and Domain Authority.

 - Writing an outreach email to the site owner or editor.
-Your email pitch should include topics that are relevant to their industry, as well as links to your published works.
+Include relevant topics to their industry and links to published works.

-- Paid promotion.
-This form of online advertising covers a variety of tactics from paid social media to display ads, paid search and more.
+This form of online advertising covers a variety of tactics, from paid social media to display ads, paid search and more.

 - Social ads.
-Social media platforms let you customize the audience that would view your ads, so you can target the right niche likely to want to read your content.
+Social media platforms let you customise the audience that would view your ads so you can target the right niche likely to want to read your content.

 - Search ads.
 Also called search engine marketing (SEM), these ads work best for intent-based searches.
 Use these for targeting users who already know what they want.
 The most common paid search tools are Google Ads and Bing Ads.

-- Email marketing.
 Engage existing customers or subscribers via email.
 This is probably the most effective way to promote your new content.
-Build a mailing list and send out monthly newsletters to everyone in the list to keep them updated on your latest stories, events, and promotions.
+Build a mailing list and send out monthly newsletters to everyone on the list to keep them updated on your latest stories, events, and promotions.

-- Influencer marketing.
 Target influencers to help you create a buzz around your brand and specific content.
-Influencers, being experts or popular themselves, can encourage people to share your piece of content, comment on it, and build links.
+Influencers, being experts or popular, can encourage people to share your content, comment on it, and build links.

 Putting Together Your SEO Strategy

-The strategies and tips discussed can be implemented on your own at no cost and WILL lead to significant results for your organic traffic growth.
-However, it is extremely time-consuming and would likely require a dedicated expert to work on them.
+The strategies and tips we’ve discussed can be implemented at no cost and WILL lead to significant organic traffic growth results.
+However, they are time-consuming and require a dedicated expert to work on them.
 Often, companies find that working with an SEO agency in Singapore, such as 2Stallions, is a much more cost-effective solution that leads to excellent long-term results.